-Established in 1996, SACENDU is a network of researchers, practitioners and policy makers from various sentinel areas in South Africa.
+Established in 1996.
+SACENDU is a network of researchers. practitioners and policy makers from various sentinel areas in South Africa.
 Up until June 2006, these sites comprised of Cape Town, Durban, Port Elizabeth (PE), East London (EL), Gauteng Province and Mpumalanga Province (MP).
 As some sites were beginning to also include data from other towns/cities (e.g. Durban included data from Pietermaritzburg), it was decided to begin to report data by province.
 From the second half of 2006, data were also collected from treatment centres in the Free State, Northern Cape and North West.
 For the purposes of this report, these three provinces have been combined into a regional group termed the "Central Region".
-Data were also collected from three centres in the Limpopo province () as well as Mpumalanga, from 7 centres.
+Data were also collected from three centres in the Limpopo province, as well as seven centres from the Mpumalanga province.
 Since the dataset is still small and we are in the process of growing provincial coverage from these two provinces, it was decided to combine the data for analysis purposes and we now refer to these two provinces as the "Northern Region".
 Thus, this report now refers to the following six sites: Western Cape, KwaZulu-Natal, Eastern Cape, Gauteng, the Northern Region and the Central Region.
-More recently, we have started including data from community-based harm reduction and HIV prevention services provided by TB HIV Care and Anova Health Institute with support from NACOSA, OUT Wellbeing in collaboration with the Foundation for Professional Development (FPD) and the University of Pretoria's Department of Family medicine.
-These services are provided in Cape Town, Durban, Johannesburg and Pretoria.
-Therefore, this report comprises of data from specialist treatment centres as well as data from organizations that provide harm Reduction Services.
-The goal to include data from all nine of South Africa's provinces in the SACENDU project has therefore been achieved, though there are still gaps in coverage at some sites.